Online Fair Allocations with Binary Valuations and Beyond: Introduction

-In this paper, we study the online problem of allocating a set of items that arrive one by one to a set of agents that are known in advance.
-When an item arrives, its values to the agents are revealed, and an immediate and irrevocable decision must be made about which agent to assign the item.
-There has been a line of work about online fair allocation, where they consider either additive binary valuations \cite{aleksandrov2015online} or normalized valuations \cite{gkatzelis2021fair,zhou2023multi, benade2024fair}.
-Few non-trivial results about the approximation fairness guarantee of online goods allocation beyond additive binary valuations and online chores allocation are known when there is no prior information about the items.
-In our paper, we would like to fill this gap and consider the online allocation model without any information about future items, where we discuss the goods and chores settings, respectively.
-Our primary research question is \begin{quote} \textit{ Can we design online algorithms that are fair and efficient, for general valuation functions beyond additive binary, in the online allocation problem? } \end{quote}
+In numerous practical applications, such as vaccine allocation \cite{rey2023vaccine}, the online algorithm operates without prior knowledge of future items. \cite{aleksandrov2015online} studies the online fair division with additive binary valuations and shows that an envy-free up to one item (EF1) allocation exists.
+However, there are a few non-trivial approximation fairness results of online goods allocation beyond additive binary valuations and online chores allocation.
+In our paper, we aim to address this gap and study the online allocation model without any information about future items.
+We discuss the goods and chores settings, respectively.
+Our primary research question is: